Math is a problem solving venture that requires critical thinking not steps and procedures. Number Talks start the journey toward that realization.

 Schedule a Number Talk Institute in your area

-Order one or more our Number Talks books
+Order one or more of our Number Talks books

 “After attending the Number Talk Institute with Ruth Parker, I knew I needed to bring Number Talks back to the teachers and students at my school.
 One of the components that stood out to me the most from this institute was the ability Ruth had to make the teachers feel comfortable and safe in exploring new strategies.
 Creating this safe atmosphere allowed us to think through the problems without the fear of being put on the spot.
 As much as I appreciated this as an adult learner, it became clear we need to provide our students with this comfort as well.
 Collaborating with teachers to implement Number Talks in their classrooms, I was amazed to watch students take strides in not only their ability to think about numbers and operations but in communicating their thinking as well.
 When given the opportunity to share on their own terms, students were eager to explain their strategies and learn from each other.
 As we begin year two of Number Talks in our school, I look forward to seeing the impact it makes on these young mathematicians.”